 4 Extra Reasons to Volunteer

 People come from all walks of life, but one thing that is always needed and greatly appreciated is a volunteer.
+Volunteerism can make a significant impact on the community for the better.
 Thinking of volunteering your services to benefit others?
 You are not alone, many are seeking to do the same.
-These tips can help you maximize your volunteering experience.
+The following tips can help you maximize your volunteer experience.

 Extra Time on Your Hands

-Many volunteer because it can make a significant impact on their community, for the better.
-Another reason individuals give back is because they want to stay connected to their environment.
-But, volunteering also can help you in many ways, too.
+One reason individuals give back is because they want to stay connected to their environment.
+But, volunteering also can help you in many other ways.
 Here’s how:

-1. Just because you may have a lot of extra time on your hands, and you are an introvert, does not mean that you can’t put it to good use by volunteering.
+1. Just because you may be an introvert does not mean that you can’t volunteer.
 If you are an introvert, you can volunteer your services whenever possible.
 Why?
-Volunteering can provide the opportunity to practice and expand ones social skills.
-After good social skills are developed, it will be much easier to branch out and meet new people; a skill many can use to their benefit.
+Volunteering can provide the opportunity to practice and expand your social skills.
+After good social skills are developed, it will be much easier to branch out and meet new people, a skill many can use to their benefit.
 When was the last time you set out to make more friends or cultivate new contacts?

 What else can volunteering provide in terms of my career?
 It also is an excellent way to gain experience in a new field.
 If you want to become a veterinarian, you might consider volunteering your time at a zoo or animal park.
 Or perhaps you are passionate about ensuring children learn the fundamentals of education.
 This may be your ideal scenario, if so, you can volunteer at an after school program as a tutor.
-You may be surprised that some companies do in fact substitute experience for education.
-See, there.
+You may be pleasantly surprised to see that your organization of choice substitutes experience for education.

 3. Those who are prone to depression may find that volunteering helps.
-Volunteering can reduce the risk of depression, because a major risk factor for depression is social isolation.
+Volunteering can reduce the risk of depression because a major risk factor for depression is social isolation.
 The part that volunteering plays in depression is that it forces you to maintain contact with others on a regular basis.
-It also can help you develop a rock-solid support system.
+It also can help you develop a strong support system.

 The Missing Link